-\We need substantial additional funding before we can complete the development of our product candidates.
+We need substantial additional funding before we can complete the development of our product candidates.
 If we are unable to obtain such additional capital, we will be forced to delay, reduce or eliminate our product development programs and may not have the capital required to otherwise operate our business.

 Developing biopharmaceutical products, including conducting pre-clinical studies and clinical trials and establishing manufacturing capabilities, is expensive.
-As of September 30, 2015, we had cash, cash equivalents and marketable securities totaling approximately \$17.2 million.
+As of December 31, 2015, we had cash and cash resources, including marketable securities, totaling approximately \$13.6 million.
 We have not generated any product revenues, and will not be able to generate any product revenues until, and only if, we receive approval to sell our drug candidates from the U.S. Food and Drug Administration, or FDA, and other regulatory authorities for our product candidates.

 From inception, we have financed our operations through public and private sales of our equity and debt securities, National Institutes of Health, or NIH, grants, and a California Institute for Regenerative Medicine, or CIRM, loan award.
-In December 2013 we also entered into a collaboration agreement with Janssen Biotech, Inc., or Janssen, which provides for funding for the collaboration of our cell therapy program for cardiovascular applications, including CAP-1002.
+In March 2016, we were approved for a CIRM grant award for approximately \$3.4 million to fund in part our HOPE-Duchenne trial of CAP-1002.
+In December 2013 we also entered into a collaboration agreement with Janssen Biotech, Inc., or Janssen, which provides for funding for the development of our cell therapy program for cardiovascular applications, including CAP-1002.
 As we have not generated any revenue from operations to date, and we do not expect to generate revenue for several years, if ever, we will need to raise substantial additional capital in order to fund our general corporate activities and, thereafter, to fund our research and development, including our long-term plans for clinical trials and new product development.

 We expect our research and development expenses to increase in connection with our ongoing activities, particularly if we continue to develop Cenderitide and potentially initiate clinical development of CU-NP.
-Our research and development expenses will also increase as we further the development of our exosomes program and conduct additional studies with CAP-1002, such as the HOPE-DUCHENNE study for DMD.
+Our research and development expenses will also increase as we further the development of our exosomes program and conduct additional studies with CAP-1002, such as our study of DMD.
 In addition, our expenses could increase beyond expectations if the FDA requires that we perform additional studies beyond those that we currently anticipate, which may also delay the timing of any potential product approval.
-Other than our cash on hand, we currently have no commitments or arrangements for any additional financing to fund the research and development of Cenderitide, CU-NP, exosomes or CAP-1002 for DMD or any further DYNAMIC studies.
-We commenced a clinical trial testing our Cenderitide product candidate in January 2015 and commenced our DYNAMIC Phase I clinical trial in December 2014.
+Other than our cash on hand and the funds expected to be received from our CIRM Loan commitment and CIRM grant award, we currently have no commitments or arrangements for any additional financing to fund the research and development of Cenderitide, CU-NP, exosomes or CAP-1002 for DMD or any further DYNAMIC studies.